nazimboudeffa/OpenFirstAssault/README.md

 I will upload on Mega as soon as possible but you can come and take a look https://mega.nz/#F!MoUxQa6J!PuPWv5uULigINBGutEXfJA

+When you launch the game just click on Play then if you want to quit Alt + F4 it's the key binding by default on unreal

 # Fan kit

 Am a big fan of the manga since it's early publications but here it's about the FPS Game